wdoganowski/cloud-chronicles/01. 7 Rs of Migration/README.md

 ![AWS Service Catalog](./images/service_catalog.png)

-Finally, the [AWS Service Catalog](https://aws.amazon.com/servicecatalog/) provides a centralized location for managing and deploying AWS services, making it easier to manage your migration process.
+The [AWS Service Catalog](https://aws.amazon.com/servicecatalog/) provides a centralized location for managing and deploying AWS services, making it easier to manage your migration process.
 When it comes to cloud migration, AWS Service Catalog can also play a crucial role in implementing the 7 Rs strategies.

 For example, when planning a migration to the cloud, you can use AWS Service Catalog to create a catalog of approved IT services that meet your organization's specific needs.
 The catalog can include pre-approved services for each of the 7 Rs strategies, such as *rehosting*, *re-platforming*, or *refactoring*.
 This helps ensure that your teams have access to the right IT services to support their migration efforts.